Chapter Four: The Player Turn

 their movement type would logically allow it, they have the option

 to Bail.
-A Bailing unit makes a Skill roll and can dive to any spot within that many inches
+A Bailing minifig makes a Skill roll and can dive to any spot within that many inches

-of its current position, ending up lying on the ground in a prone
+of his current position, ending up lying prone on the ground and Disrupted.

-that he doesn't Bail far as he needs to, and a Critical Failure means he just
+that a minifig doesn't Bail far as he needs to, and a Critical Failure means he just slips and

 falls on his face right where he's standing.
-If a Bailing unit doesn't
+If a Bailing minifig doesn't

 jump far enough to escape the path of an oncoming train, he still